awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/AWS_Credentials.md

 * `AWS_DEFAULT_OUTPUT`
 * `AWS_PROFILE`

 How to do this varies depending on system.
-For Linux
+For Linux:

       # Use echo $varname to see if it ise set
       $ echo $AWS_ACCESS_KEY_ID